Bejeweled (song): Music and lyrics

 Swift wrote and produced "Bejeweled" with Antonoff, who recorded the song with David Hart, Evan Smith, and Laura Sisk at Rough Customer Studio, Brooklyn, and Electric Lady Studios, New York.
 Antonoff also programmed the track and played percussion, kalimba, acoustic guitars, bass, and a variety of synths including Juno 6, DX7, OB1, and Moog.
 Smith and Mikey Freedom Hart played additional synths and keyboards, and their performance was recorded by David Hart at Big Mercy Sound, Brooklyn.
 Serban Ghenea, assisted by Bryce Bordone, mixed "Bejeweled" at MixStar Studios, Virginia Beach, Virginia, and Randy Merrill mastered it at Sterling Sound, Edgewater, New Jersey.

-"Bejeweled" is an upbeat synth-pop and bubblegum pop song.
-Its production consists of synth arpeggios, mostly generated with the Juno 6, that make up the hooks with a sound that critics described as "glimmering", "plinking", and "shimmery".
+Set at a tempo of 82 beats per minute, "Bejeweled" is an upbeat song.
+It incorporates synth-pop and bubblegum pop.
+The production consists of layered synth sequences, a deep Moog bass, and Juno 6 synth arpeggiators, creating musical hooks with a sound that critics described as "glimmering", "plinking", and "shimmery".
+Swift's vocals are multitracked and edited with automated reverb.
 Some critics aligned the sound of "Bejeweled" with diverse sources.
 Rolling Stones Rob Sheffield said that the track has a "disco rush" and is "full of late-night disco jitters".
 According to Paste's Ellen Johnston, the synth stylings evoke electronica.
-Annie Zaleski found the synth production to resemble 1980s new wave, and Craig Jenkins of Vulture thought that the song has a maximalist quality similar to the music of Swift's 2019 album Lover.
+The music critic Annie Zaleski likened the synth production to 1980s new wave, and Craig Jenkins of Vulture opined that the song has a maximalist quality similar to the music of Swift's 2019 album Lover.
 There were comparisons to the music of other artists, such as LCD Soundsystem and Giorgio Moroder.